readicculus/model_registry/packages/VIAME-JoBBS-Models/README.md

 **Running command line pipelines:**
+Example imagery is provided on the Zenodo archive, the current batch and bash scripts were made to work with the example imagery.
-Example imagery is provided in the package so you can test these without changing anything but when you want to run on your own images open the `.bat`(Windows) file or the `.sh`(Linux) file and modify the image list(lists if running trigger).
+When you want to run on your own images open the `.bat`(Windows) file or the `.sh`(Linux) file and modify the image list(lists if running trigger).

 For example to run `run_ir_yolo.bat` on your own ir images open this file and change the .txt file name to your own file:
 ```